-Looking for recycled plastic benches?
+Looking for long-lasting recycled plastic benches?

 No splinters, no splits and no rot means our range of outdoor recycled plastic benches and seats is low maintenance, weatherproof, safe and designed to deal with the most demanding environment.

 What’s more, until the end of June, if you buy any four identical benches you get a fifth one free of charge.

 Our range of benches

 The Skipton, named after Yorkshire’s beautiful market town is a low cost multi-use bench that’s certain to become very popular with schools.